OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 ---

 ## Earth Changes & Environmental Events

 - Widespread **food shortages** across Europe are expected eventually.
+- The conflict represents an attack on the food supply system.

 ---

 ## Health, Diet, and Supplements

 - Targeted populations (e.g., Kantekkians/true Semites/Caucasians) are genetically more affected due to overexpression of **ACE2 protein**.
 - The vaccine can include **nanotechnology**, which can facilitate later manipulation or control.
+- COVID-19 vaccines include “docking elements” for later pathogen propagation and may serve as ethnic weapons.

 ---

 ## Control System & Sociopolitical Manipulation

 - The UK lifted COVID restrictions due to growing **public unrest**.
 - Schwab's claim about Putin is false—he is not a puppet.
+- Propaganda has been preparing the Western public for years to see Putin as evil.
+- Anonymous (seen as a CIA front) will attempt to hack Russia with limited success.

 ---

 ## Esoteric Work & Personal Development